mummer4/mummer/examples/align_cpp/Readme.md

 # Description

 Similar to the scripts `align.*`, this program is an example to show how to align two sequences.
-This program program is very primitive and meant only as an example:
+This program is very primitive and meant only as an example:

 - there is little error handling